threecreepio/nes-jaws/README.md

 Left to document
 ----------------

-Much of the game has been documented, there are some missing bits specifically in the sound system and some more cleaning up to do.
+Mostly complete at this point, some parts of the entities could be named better.

+And probably more commenting is in order and cleaning up the formatting.

 Hope you find this interesting!